JaredCorduan/JaredCorduan.github.io/posts/2023-12-11--Time-lock-puzzles.md

 There are two ways to compute this number, the slow way and the fast way.
 The slow way is what forces the secret to be revealed only in the future.
-The fast way is the means by which the secret is place into the timelock.
+The fast way is the means by which the secret is placed into the timelock.

 If one does not know the factorization of $n$, then computing $a^{2^t}$ amounts to the brute force calculation of squaring $a$ $t$-many times.